richmahn/en_ta/checking/level3-approval/sub-title.md

-How can I affirm a translation after Validation Checking?
+How can I communicate my evaluation of a translation to the Translation Committee?